Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.markdown

 </body>
 </html>
 ```
-You should just see some earthquakes in your SVG.
+When you're done, you should just see some earthquakes in your SVG.
 Their locations will be different depending on today's earthquakes!

 <img src="https://ryshackleton.github.io/d3_maptime/img/challenge4_solution.svg">